 Lastly, the risk of privacy breaches and illegal access to personally identifiable information via the telehealth platforms present areas of increased focus for healthcare professionals and their professional liability and cyber carriers.

 As telemedicine becomes more prevalent, there is not one discipline with a sufficient perspective to solve emerging challenges effectively.
-If you’d like to learn more about how these emerging trends may affect you and your organization, call us at 508-619-4545.
+If you’d like to learn more about how these emerging trends may affect you and your organization, contact us today!